Spelljinxer/Red-vs-Blue-Simulator/README.md

 - Certainty Levels
 - Energy Levels
 - Can let a grey agent in (although they dont know their allegiance)
+- Goal is to make green agents vote (DECREASE UNCERTAINTY)

 Green Team
 - Majority of Agents (probably 80-90)